‘I can never forget my anniversary.’ Couple shares wedding date with moon landing

 The Apollo space mission has taken extra significance in the Lucidos’ lives and there are reminders throughout their house.

-There is a model of the lunar module (still in its box) and a framed photograph of Armstrong in his space suit saluting the American flag.
-They have a collection of local newspapers from the day and a set of commemorative stamps the post office released for the 25th anniversary.
+There is a model of the lunar module (still in its box) and a framed photograph from the moon walk.
+They have a collection of local newspapers with coverage of it and a set of commemorative stamps the post office released for the 25th anniversary.

 In the Lucido garden, there’s an “Apollo” rose plant.
 It’s been with the couple through three moves and it continues to thrive.